 The most beautiful beach huts in Europe

 Are you ready to discover the most beautiful beach huts in Europe?
 Take a look at our selection of the most beautiful beach huts of the European coastline.
-Pack your bathing suits, your sunglasses, do not forget the sunscreen, and discover those wonderful beach huts.
+Pack your bathing suits, your sunglasses, do not forget the sunscreen, book your hotel, guesthouse, B&B or apartment at the best price guaranteed and discover those wonderful beach huts.

 Mersea Island is the most easterly inhabited island in the UK, located marginally off the coast of the county and 9 miles (14 km) to the southeast of Colchester.

 The main industries on Mersea are farming, fishing including oyster cultivation, tourism and servicing the leisure boating industry.
 There are two main settlements on the island, the small town of West Mersea and the village of East Mersea, plus a small hamlet at Barrow Hill to the north of West Mersea.
 Most of the population of Mersea live in West Mersea, this is where nearly all of the shops, guesthouses and restaurants can be found. (© Visitessex).

 Yorkshire - UK

 Fish and chips and ice cream; history and culture; vampires and Goths: it’s all on offer at Whitby, one of the North East coast’s best-loved seaside towns.

 With Blue Flag beaches and many attractions, including the world-famous steam North Yorkshire Moors Railway, Whitby is the perfect base for a family holiday.
 But it doesn’t end there.
 Whitby wallows in history, including fishing, the jet industry (did you know that it’s still the best place in the world to find the gleaming black gemstone so beloved by the Victorians?), Captain Cook (who was born nearby, and whose famous ship the Endeavour was Whitby-built) and whaling (©discoveryorkshirecoast.com).